The Crucifucks: History

 Dart claims the Crucifucks never officially broke up, but rather drifted apart due to a variety of reasons.
 By the mid 1990s, Dart had formed a new group called The L.D.
 Eye.
 When the group had prepared a full-length record, Alternative Tentacles agreed to release it under the stipulation that it be credited to The Crucifucks.
 Thus, the group changed its name to The Crucifucks, although no former members other than Dart were involved with The L.D.
-Eye) and used The L.D.
+Eye, and used The L.D.
 Eye as the title of the 1996 album.
 The band played a number of concerts during this period, including a 1998 performance at Alternative Tentacles' twentieth anniversary party at the Great American Music Hall in San Francisco, California, before sinking back into inactivity.

+In the early 2000's Dart toured with Arizona based punk band the Zero Tolerance Task Force.
+ZTTF would open for Dart, and he would perform Crucifucks songs with them backing him up.
+They did at least two tours of this.
+ZTTF was also signed to Alternative Tentacles.

 The band was known for its anti-authoritarian lyrics, often rife with obscure and perverse humor.
 The band sought to go beyond the pale in terms of lyrical content, attempting to be as offensive as possible.
 Many of their other songs are similarly blunt, attacking the American government, American culture in general, and religion, particularly Christianity.

 As recently as 2006, Dart has begun identifying himself by the name 26 (dropping his entire given name of Doc Corbin Dart) and renounces swear words, such as his former group's moniker.